miensol/miensol.github.io/_posts/2014-06-08-setting-up-fluentd-elasticsearch-and-kibana-on-azure.markdown

 data:    b39f27a8b8c64d52b05eac6a62ebad85__Ubuntu-14_04-LTS-amd64-server-20140528-en-us-30GB                                   Public    Linux
 ```

 The last one looks like most recent so we'll used that.
 Next we need to create a virtual machine.
-We can use either password authentication (which isn't recommended) or a ssh certificate authorization.
+We can use either password authentication (which isn't recommended) or a ssh certificate.
 To use the latter we need to create a certificate key pair first.
 Openssl command line tool will do it for us:

 ```bash
 openssl req -x509 -nodes -days 730 -newkey rsa:2048 -keyout ~/.ssh/mymachine.key -out ~/.ssh/mymachine.pem